 The skills and knowledge required for employment as a tax examiner mirror those associated with a variety of military occupational specializations across branches of the armed forces.

-Those military roles include: financial management technician and financial manager in the Army; and financial management officer, cost analysis officer and financial management comptroller in the Air Force.
+Those military roles include: financial management technician and financial manager in the U.S. Army; and financial management officer, cost analysis officer and financial management comptroller in the U.S. Air Force.

 In the U.S. Navy, sailors in the finance and accounting field deal with payroll, retail sales and expenses, among other duties.